geospatialeco/SpatialDataScience/content/post/306/index.md

 ## Upcoming course Sept-Nov 2019

-This course is delivered fully online with a one week practical intensive (28 Oct - 1 Nov).
+This course is delivered fully online with a one week practical intensive
+- 28 Oct - 1 Nov

 [Contact CDU for enrolment details](https://www.cdu.edu.au/study/essentials/how-to-apply)